dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/summaries/tellme_global/readme.md

 ## Known issues/upcoming development

 1. FLUXNET benchmark is not currently working and will be overhauled.
-1. The `regrowth` benchmark simulation is not currently implemented.
+1. The `regrowth` benchmark simulation is not currently implemented in LPJ-GUESS, so the regrowth benchmark is inactive.
 1. At time of writing, the current of version DGVMBenchmarks has a regression whereby the difference and percentage difference row are not being displayed in some comparison tables.
 This is under investigation and should be fixed soon.
 1. The actual `tellme_global.Rmd` script is currently under redevelopment to achieve two things:
    * Remove all the per-benchmark hard coded settings to the YAML configuration file (currently done for three benchmarks).
    * Factorise the code out from the script into functions from the script into functions in the DGVMBenckmarks package.
 This has only been done for one benchmark so far.
 Completing these two goals is planned but with no fixed timetable.
-As the things stand the benchmarks are operational and the planned changes are purely technical rather than scientific, so they don't prohoibit the use of the benchmarks now.
+As the things stand the benchmarks are operational and the planned changes are purely technical rather than scientific, so they don't prohibit the use of the benchmarks now.

 ## Setup Instructions for a new HPC